vyos/vyos-documentation/docs/configuration/protocols/bgp.rst

 .. cfgcmd:: set protocols bgp <asn> neighbor <address|interface> update-source
    <address|interface>

-   Specify the IPv4 source address to use for the BGP session to this neighbour, may be specified as either an IPv4 address directly or as an interface name.
+   Specify the IPv4 source address to use for the BGP session to this neighbor, may be specified as either an IPv4 address directly or as an interface name.